 make you uncomfortable, while you will immediately like and trust others.

-After treatment, you can decide how you feel about a dentist personally,
+After treatment, you can decide how you personally feel about a dentist,

-but you can improve your odds of liking a dentist by speaking with him
+but you will improve your odds of liking a dentist by speaking with him

 or her on the phone or in person before making your choice.